feltcute/ModdingDocsMGD/Doc/Functions/Asset/ImageLayers.rst

   "ChangeImageLayer", "ImageSet", "1", "Plush"

-``"ImageSet"`` will swap a set of images to the name of the set in the final string as seen above.
+``"ImageSet"`` will swap a set of images to the name of the set in the final :term:`string` as seen above.
 It will automatically carry over any current expressions and related.
 Note this is not held persistently and would need to be called every time the character is called.

 ``"ImageSetPersist"`` will swap to the stated image set and stay on it whenever that character is called again, even in combat.
 Used for Aiko's body type variants.